manekinekko/dump1090-macos/README.md

 # dump1090-macos MacOS package

-This is a fork of [dump1090-fa](https://github.com/adsbxchange/dump1090-fa) customized for use with MacOS
+This is a port of [dump1090-fa](https://github.com/adsbxchange/dump1090-fa) customized for MacOS

-It is designed to build as a Debian package.

 ## Building under jessie